rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="innovation_possible"></a>
 ### [How is innovation possible in anarchist economies?](#innovation_possible)

-Because people will work only a few hours per day, there will be more leisure time for inspiration.
+Because people will do less hours of monotonous and alienated work per day, there will be more leisure time for inspiration.
 Also, information about innovative ideas could be freely shared in the information system, as they can't be used for profit any more, sparking new ideas and cooperation.

 <a class="anchor" name="resources_for_research"></a>
 ### [Will researchers get resources for their work?](#resources_for_research)